-In order to park on campus, all students must enroll in and complete the California Highway Patrol Smart Start driving program.
+In order to park on campus, all students must enroll in and complete the California Highway Patrol Start Smart driving program.
 There are various dates and locations available and there is no fee for this program.
-For more information, pleases visit the district website or click this link
+For more information, please visit the district website

-All vehicles must have the current school year permit hanging visibly from the rear-view mirror at all times.
+All vehicles must have a current school year permit hanging visibly from the rear-view mirror at all times.

 All vehicles must be parked in appropriately lined student stalls.
 Parking in staff spaces, fire lanes, on sidewalks, in driveways or dirt areas will result in a citation.

 Drivers violating any school, district, or county law will be cited (ticketed) accordingly.